codewitch-honey-crisis/alarm_panel/README.md

 # alarm_panel

 Alarm Panel is a fire alarm system control panel and fire alarm driver simulator.
-It was made to simulate a commercial fire alarm system, for a friend's kid.
+It was made to simulate a fire alarm system, for a friend's kid.

 it demonstrates